KilianKegel/FatherlessAmerica/README.md

 same way that child-support payments and cooperative divorces constitute happy endings.
 It is happy only insofar as we define happiness as our capacity to improve our procedures for managing the decline of father hood.
-As is often the case, the *New York Times*’s gushy endorsement of this entire philosophy—“For Once, the Baby Won”—hovers precariously on the boundary between conventional trendiness and self-parody.
+As is often the case, the *New York Times*'s gushy endorsement of this entire philosophy—"For Once, the Baby Won"—hovers precariously on the boundary between conventional trendiness and self-parody.

 In sum, a new fatherhood has emerged in our society.
-But what is new is not the hands-on, nurturing “new” fatherhood so widely proclaimed and urged in the media and by parenting experts.
+But what is new is not the hands-on, nurturing "new" fatherhood so widely proclaimed and urged in the media and by parenting experts.
 Instead, measured according to demographic reach and social impact, what is truly new in our generation is a fatherhood that is increasingly estranged from mothers and removed from where children live.
-Unlike previous fatherhood shifts in our nation’s history, these newly dominating conditions of paternity do not simply change or even shrink fatherhood.
+Unlike previous fatherhood shifts in our nation's history, these newly dominating conditions of paternity do not simply change or even shrink fatherhood.
 They end it.

 ### The Rise of Volitional Fatherlessness